maubuz/2W6-Notes/docs/wk9/design_fundamentals.md

 Ask yourself:

-- Are there "empty " areas that could be levearaged if we increased the size of some elements ?
+- Are there "empty " areas that could be leveraged if we increased the size of some elements ?
 - Where do you want the "eyes" of the user to go first?
 Make those elements larger.
-- Are there any elements that are grossely out of scale compared to most elements ?
+- Are there any elements that are grossly out of scale compared to most elements ?

 <br>